 Day 12: Tour ends.
 Exchange contact details with your group and then head over to the airport.
 Your incredible Sri Lankan tour has come to an end!
 Breakfast included.

 Add-on Adventure: Discover the Maldives!

 Not ready to go home?
 Supercharge your adventure with this epic 5-day experience in the Maldives.

 Day 1: Arrive at Male.
 Touch down in Male and take a speedboat or seaplane across to Mafushii.
 Settle in to your gorgeous beach resort.

-Day 2: Relax.
+Day 3: Resort Visit.
 Today is dedicated to relaxation.
 Head across to an exclusive Maldivian resort and stretch out on the white sand beaches and wander the lagoons and colourful reefs.
 Paradise!

 Day 4: Free Day.
 Enjoy a free day to relax, swim, snorkel and get involved in exciting optional activities!